Sales Training Ideas to Retain Sales Reps

 Sales rep turnover is a big problem for outbound sales companies.
 If you’ve got a team you’ve tried to manage or build, you know exactly what we’re talking about.
-You’ve probably tried to recruit quality reps just to see them disappear after the season, if they even stick around that long.
+You’ve probably tried to recruit quality reps just to see them disappear after the season.
 Or you’ve had guys start to improve and leave to another company just as you were starting to get excited about them.
 You may feel like you’re getting out-recruited or can’t compete with the incentives other companies offer.
 Whatever your situation, employee churn is frustrating.

 On the other hand, turnover is a huge expense.
 Maybe even your biggest expense.
 When you factor everything it takes to replace someone (including time looking for a new rep, onboarding and training them, taking care of all the HR, and of course all the sales opportunities you lose during the process) you’re looking at tens of thousands of dollars.
 And that’s what sales-driven companies are losing, year after year.